 - Tip 4: Add a Question and Answer page on your site

 - Tip 5: Maintain within the optimal word count

 - Tip 8: Do better than the existing snippet

 Featured snippets aren’t that complicated.

 As we are living in a fast-paced world, we want quick answers to our questions.
-Google, as the master of user experience, acknowledge the needs and gives what’s best for the searchers; featured snippets.
+Google, as the master of user experience, acknowledges the needs, and gives what’s best for the searchers; featured snippets.

 While there’s no exact formula to get your website on the featured snippets, the easiest way is to always produce quality content that Google and humans will love.
 Focus your effort on creating engaging content that answers the user’s query.

 Once you are on the first page of search results, you will have a good chance of snatching that snippet.
 Use the eight featured snippet tips above and keep optimizing!